uqlibrary/technology-training/OpenRefine/openrefine.md

 ## OpenRefine?

-OpenRefine is self-described as "a power tool for dealing with messy data".
-It can help you deal with inconsistencies in data stored in a tabular format (spreadsheets, CSV files, etc.).
+OpenRefine is an open source program self-described as "a power tool for dealing with messy data".

 It can help you:

-* Get an **overview** of a data set
+* Get an **overview** of a data set, and explore subsets of it
 * **Resolve inconsistencies** in a data set, for example standardising date formatting
-* Help you **split data up** into more granular parts, for example splitting up cells with multiple authors into separate cells
+* **Split data up** into more granular parts, for example splitting up cells with multiple authors into separate cells
 * **Match** local data up to other data sets, for example in matching local subjects against the Library of Congress Subject Headings
 * **Enhance** a data set with data from other sources